You are currently viewing Top Dressing for Succulents ~ Why Use It?

 succulent top dressing - variety of colors and textures

-Top dressings for succulents come in a wide array of colors, textures and sizes.
-We usually think in terms of decorative pebbles, but you can use sand, pebbles, gravel, crushed granite, crushed glass, fire glass, seashells, crushed coral, small stones, semi-precious gemstone chips like amethyst, tiger eye, quartz and more.
+Top dressings for succulents come in a wide array of colors, textures, and sizes.
+We usually think in terms of decorative pebbles, but you can use sand, pebbles, gravel, crushed granite, pumice, fire glass, seashells, crushed coral, small stones, and even semi-precious gemstone chips like amethyst, tiger eye, quartz, and more.

 Take a little care with your choice of top dressings.
-If you use sand, take care it is clean or washed.
+If you use sand, ensure it is clean or washed.
 Sand straight from the beach will have a high salt content that will damage your plants.
 And be sure the “colored rocks” you use are colorfast and are not just powder-coated.
 Some landscape rocks sold at home stores are coated with a color that comes off, staining the plants and making a mess.
-Use any labeled as “top dressing”, though you’ll also find great products in aquarium shops or even fire glass for decorative fire features.
+Use any labeled as “top dressing,” though you’ll also find great succulent pebbles in aquarium shops.
+And fire glass for decorative fire features makes such a glamorous addition.
 Check out the collection of succulent top dressings in my Amazon store for ideas!
 Each is safe to use for your succulent plants.

-The colors of top dressings and pebbles for succulents run the gamut from dull to shiny, subdued earth tones to neon-bright shades of green, blue, yellow succulent and purple that are seldom found in nature.
+Succulent top dressings and pebbles run the gamut from dull to shiny, subdued earth tones to neon-bright shades of green, blue, yellow, purple, and more.
 So — which should you use?
 The best answer is the one that looks good to you.
 Seriously.
 I will show you and describe what I consider when I choose top dressings, but who’s to say you’ll like my taste?
 I like a natural look that enhances the plant and pulls the colors and textures of the succulent and its container together.
 But if you love the look of DayGlo pink pebbles with a silvery-green succulent, rock on!

 Choosing Top Dressing for Succulents